 I have told true stories and tall tales all my life, usually to friends and family.
 I retired in 2013 following 35 years as an ecologist working with conservation organizations in Maine, Tennessee, Hawaii, and North Carolina.
-Whether my story is a true tale or a tall tale, it is based on my own experiences, or those of people I know.
+Whether my story is a true tale or a tall tale, it is based on my own experiences.

 Each of my stories typically lasts 5 to 20 minutes, and I can tell for 30-90 minutes, with or without a break.
 I’m happy to work with you to craft a program of stories best suited for your event and audience.